yowarduuu/e-diksyonari/README.md

 A lengthened vowel is written with a macron ⟨**◌̄**⟩ only if it is part of the language’s standard orthography.
 Otherwise, the triangular colon ⟨**◌ː**⟩ (not a colon, but two triangles facing each other in an hourglass shape) is used to assist in revealing vowel length.
 The glottal stop is transcribed with the apostrophe ⟨**ʼ**⟩.
 The hyphen ⟨**-**⟩ stands only for a compound word or a reduplicative.

 Additionally, accents are employed in the following cases: a circumflex accent ⟨**◌̂**⟩ signifies that both a stress and a glottal stop occur in the final vowel, or a glottal stop is present in the middle of a word; a grave accent ⟨**◌̀**⟩ denotes that the glottal stop occurs at the final vowel but the stress occurs at the penultimate syllable; and lastly, an acute accent ⟨**◌́**⟩ highlights a stress on any of the syllables.
+Additional acute accents in a word indicate that vowel lengthening accompanies primary or secondary stress.
+A glottal stop is unrepresented if it occurs at the beginning of a word.

 The entries are presented alphabetically.
 The arrangement of several entries, however, demands some clarity.
 The order is as follows: